jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 ```
 ---

-**NOTE**: This module will wait to the cluster are available
+**NOTE**: This module will wait until the cluster will be available

 ---

-As finally, should be returned the cluster data (after be available):
+Finally, should be returned the data of the cluster (after they are available):

 ```
 output "cluster_data" {